devschool-rocks/www/articles/ultimate-online-developer-bootcamp-comparison-2016.md

 Group Sessions: No

 By the time you complete a program at CareerFoundry, you will have completed two web apps, a portfolio, and CV.
 You also will have had at least 12 sessions with a mentor to help guide your education, who is available to help whenever you need it.
 Build a set of step by step applications to add to your portfolio.
 Create a blog and an example website with payment processing.
 You can study whenever you like as the course material is available online 24/7 and can schedule code reviews and interview prep sessions up to 12 per course.
 Teaching HTML5/CSS, GitHub, Heroku, Ruby on Rails!

+<a rel="nofollow" title="more info on career foundry's online developer bootcamp program" href="https://careerfoundry.com">More info on Career Foundry's Online Developer Bootcamp Program</a>

 ## The Importance of Pair Programming and Teamwork in Todays Market